kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 ### Phase 3 - Entry Assertion

-TODO: Referential Integrity needs enforcement!
-TODO: Attr Uniq!

-// Make a sync authority plugin?
-This can also handle access control?

 Remove all attributes in the sync that are overlapped with our sync\_authority value.

 For all uuids in the entry present set